 Our study abroad programs reflect the Hiram College approach to the liberal arts: They span disciplines, relate back to current issues, and are relevant to the classes students will complete when they return to campus.

-All of our own three-week-plus trips count toward the experiential/hands-on Connect requirement (for students entering as freshmen Fall 2015 and later).
+All of our own three-week-plus trips count toward the experiential/hands-on Connect requirement.
 Upon returning from your experience abroad, you will reflect upon how the experience has helped you understand your major and coursework, how it has influenced your future profession or vocation, how it has prompted you to contribute more fully to the world, and more.

 Are you interested and want to be kept apprised of a certain trip?
 Complete an interest form!

 - Participate in an approved study abroad or study away trip